shammancer/shammancer.github.io/source/gate-walkers/the-exile.html.md

 leaders of the Old Lineage asked to be shown the gate.
 He brought them to it, leaving the volunteers to mind the crowd.
 Seeing the stone archway the leaders believed and returned with the scholar to the meeting place.
-There they began planning the Lineage's escape from the persucution they are suffering.
+There they began planning the Lineage's escape from the persecution they are suffering.

 One week later the Old Lineage found itself standing in front of the gate.
 The gate to a new life free of persecution.
 They had taken the week to pack all they might need